Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 *+\<Anger\> Coward?+*

 That last stab brought a grim chuckle unbidden up out of Six’s host biodrone’s deepest reflexes.
 He just couldn’t resist the urge to comment quietly to himself.
-"Five on one, and they call *me* the coward…"
+"Five on one, and they call *me* the coward..."

 For all that he would comfortably survive the destruction of his host, the physical battle still held real danger for Six - if his host was killed, he would be forced to abandon it, and all of the available communication channels were monitored, dangerous.
 Six knew he had more experience than any other in the kind of mind-slicing involved in combat between digital sapients, but only a foolhardy idiot would pick a fight against a numerically superior force.